IntelPython/container-images/README.md

 * copy one of the the existing directories
 * edit the dockerfile
-* add the directory name in test/test_build.py
+* add the directory name in test/test_build.py and .travis.yml
 * create a new automated build on docker hub, copying build setting of existing image

 ## Publishing a new release